 In the Spring, one of the feral females had a litter of kits and one of them looked suspiciously like Johan.
 Highly likely his son.
 Mother and son were captured and neutered then released.
 I was not able to capture that kitten in time to tame it but lately he has allowed me to touch him.
 I suppose I could tame him but there is no more room in the house and its hard to get foster homes for feral cats.
-If you are interested in giving Red a home let me know.

 Red (photo to the right) now lives in my front yard in the kitty condo.
 Not quite luxury but with a level of comfort and safety.
 Food, water, shelter and the occasional deworming.

 Johan has kept some of his big tomcat cheeks but otherwise is a gentle and friendly cat.
-He loves to play with his favourite friend Winston and do some birdwatching.

 This web site reflects my personal ideas and doesn't represent anyone else's point of view.